NhiPNY/NhiPNY/README.md

 Welcome to my Github!!!👩‍💻

 👋 Hi, I’m Phan Nguyen Yen Nhi (Stella)
-🌱 I’m currently learning to become a skilled  Business Analyst 🎯 Career Goal: To become a Business Analyst
+🌱 I’m currently learning to become a skilled Business Analyst.
+🎯 Career Goal: To become a Business Analyst.
-💞️ I’m looking to collaborate on projects related to  Business Analyst 📫 You can reach me through Email or LinkedIn links bellow.
+💞️ I’m looking to collaborate on projects related to  Business Analyst.
+📫 You can reach me through Email or LinkedIn links bellow.
 😄 Fun fact: I love traveling and exploring new cultures. 🌏

 <!--
 **NhiPNY/NhiPNY** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.